Faculty Research and Publications

 British culture, class, education, health, the arts, leisure, the economy have all seen seismic shifts since the 1997 election that raised Tony Blair to power.
 Politically, New Labour has changed the face of Britain.
 In New Labour's Pasts, James Cronin covers the full history of the party, from its postwar triumph through decades of symbolic leadership against ruthless and organized opposition, finally to the resurgent New Labour of the 1990s that finally took Britain into the new millennium.

 In 2004, Professors Jim O'Toole and David Quigley published Boston's Histories: Essays in Honor of Thomas H. O'Connor (Northeastern University Press).
-This book builds on the work of O'Connor, University Historian at Boston College, and looks at Boston's social, ethnic, political and religious past.
+This book builds on the work of O'Connor, the former University Historian at Boston College, and looks at Boston's social, ethnic, political and religious past.

 In October 2003, Marilynn Johnson published Street Justice: A History of Police Violence in New York City (Beacon Press).
 Her book traces police brutality cases in New York City and the anti-brutality movements that sought to eradicate it, from the years after the Civil War through the 1960s.
 Her main argument is that the idea of police brutality — what exactly it is, who its victims are, and why it occurs — is historically constructed.